Surrogacy: Embryo

-The embryo implanted in gestational surrogacy faces the same risks as anyone using IVF would.
-Preimplantation risks of the embryo include unintentional epigenetic effects, influence of media which the embryo is cultured on, and undesirable consequences of invasive manipulation of the embryo.
-Often, multiple embryos are transferred to increase the chance of implantation, and if multiple gestations occur, both the surrogate and the embryos face higher risks of complications.
+The embryo transferred to the gestational carrier faces the same risks as any embryo transferred through IVF.
+Pre-transfer risks of the embryo include unintentional epigenetic effects, influence of media which the embryo is cultured on, and undesirable consequences of invasive manipulation of the embryo.
+Often, multiple embryos are transferred to increase the chance of success, and if multiple gestations occur, both the gestational carrier and the embryos face higher risks of complications.